spxnso/LBU/readme.md

-# 🔍 Lua Bytecode Decompiler
+# 🔍 Lua Bytecode Utility

 A high-performance Lua Bytecode Decompiler that transforms compiled Lua bytecode back into human-readable Lua source code.
 This tool is designed for educational purposes, helping developers understand and analyze compiled Lua scripts.